How the EBL is Designed

 The EBL was designed with lessons learned from several earlier blocklists in mind.
 It is robust, has an extremely low false postive rate, and catches spam that other blocklists cannot catch.
 It is also designed to be queried in much the same way that existing domain-based and URI blocklists are.
 Most of the effort required to add EBL checks to a mailserver is in extracting and preparing the email addresses for checking.

 This page explains what must be done to query the EBL.
-Several tools exist already.
-We hope to encourage development of more of them. :)

-Querying the EBL requires that email addresses first be extracted from email headres and message bodies, prepared (or canonicalized), and hashed.
+Querying the EBL requires that email addresses first be extracted from email headers and message bodies, prepared (or canonicalized), and hashed.
 Email addresses need to be canonicalized before hashing because mailservers "see" email addresses differently than hashing algorithms do.
 Mailservers ignore case in email addresses, and most ignore tags.
 Tags are usually defined as the + character followed by any alphanumeric string, but some email services use other characters to signify the beginning of a tag.
 Gmail, the largest free webmail site, also ignores periods in the username, and treats

 @googlemail.com as equivalent to